 - Communicate key findings

-You'll want to use a tool such as SWOT analysis, PESTLE analysis, or Porter's 5 Forces to help you add some structure to your analysis.
-We look at the tools in a little more detail further down this post!
+You'll want to use a tool such as SWOT analysis, PESTLE analysis, or Porter's Five Forces to help you add some structure to your analysis.
+We’ll dive into the tools in more detail further down this article!

 Much like strategy, this information is useless if not shared with everyone.

-Setting up a specific location where everyone can access the data should be your first step, but it shouldn't stop there.
-A meeting should be held to go through all the key findings and ensure all are on the same page regarding the organization's environment.
+Setting up a central location where everyone can access the data should be your first step, but it shouldn't end there.
+Organize a meeting to go through all the key findings and ensure everyone is on the same page regarding the organization's environment.